-Note: All of the amendments that take affect on August 14, 2020, are highlighted in yellow in this document.
+Note: All of the amendments that took affect on August 14, 2020, are highlighted in yellow in this document.
 WASB compiled this unofficial version from the electronic Code of Federal Regulations (e-CFR).

 - U.S. Department of Education resources relating to the new regulations:

-- NEW (8/14/20): A U.S. Department of Education Title IX website (the new website includes some of the previous resources linked below)
+- A U.S. Department of Education Title IX website (the website includes some of the resources linked below)

 - U.S. Department of Education webinars/presentations:

 - OCR webinar on Due Process Protections under the New Title IX Regulations (July 21, 2020)